 ABOUT THE ARTIST

 Molly Wolfe is a watercolor artist and art educator based in her hometown of Indianapolis, Indiana.
 She earned her BFA in Painting with a minor in Art History from Herron School of Art + Design in 2021.
-Through a self-reflective lens, Molly’s work explores the relationship between memory and identity through the use of everyday objects, intricate patterns, and symbolism.
-Her current body of work consists of large-scale, symmetrical watercolor paintings that focus on imagery from her childhood spent in the Midwest.
-Outside of her studio practice, Molly also works as the Gallery Director and a Teaching Artist for ArtMix, a local nonprofit dedicated to making the arts accessible to people of all abilities.
+Through a self-reflective lens, Molly’s work explores the relationship between memory and identity through the use of everyday objects, patterns, and symbolism.
+Her current body of work consists of large-scale, symmetrical watercolor paintings inspired by her connection to place, memory, and the people around her.
+When she’s not painting, Molly invests her energy in arts accessibility as a Teaching Artist and Gallery Director at ArtMix, a local nonprofit dedicated to making the arts accessible to people of all abilities.

 Want to work with Molly?
 To get in contact, please fill out the form below!
 Or email Molly directly, at mwolfepf@gmail.com